jonnypetraglia/narrator/README.md

 # Narrator

-The End-All-Be-All Logging framework to take care of all your logging needs.
+The End-All-Be-All Logging framework to take care of all your Salesforce logging needs.
 Use it as a great base that does all the boilerplate leaving you to focus on the important part.
 Or use the `Narrate` Apex class in half a second to start logging now.